Aurora provides engineering expertise focused on roadway, drainage solutions and construction management. Specific areas

 Post Oak Blvd Reconstruction - Richmond to IH610 - Uptown Development Authority, Houston, TX

 A+ Services served as the lead construction engineer (and design consultant) for the Uptown Development Authority.
-In this role, the firm supported the Authority’s $150M construction program to reconstruct various infrastructure within the Galleria Area.
+In this role, the firm supported the Authority’s $150M construction program to reconstruct various infrastructures within the Galleria Area.
 The most notable project involved the reconstruction of over 9,000 LF of Post Oak Boulevard from Richmond Avenue to IH-610 with enhanced roadway, drainage, public access, intersections, crosswalks, landscape and hardscape.
 As part of the project, the existing six lanes of traffic were shifted outwards to accommodate the placement of two dedicated bus lanes down the middle of the road.
 Construction required significant traffic control and phasing.
 Utility improvements included the construction of 15,000 LF of 18" to 66" storm sewers (including storm sewer boxes varied in sizes), over 15,000 LF of 42” to 12” sanitary sewers and 18,000 LF of 12” water lines, including the relocation of numerous water meter vaults and multiple adjustments to an existing 24” water line.
-To facilitate the construction and reduce the impact to the local retail/commercial and residential stakeholders, major utility relocations were coordinated in advance of the main reconstruction work.
+To facilitate the construction and reduce the impact on the local retail/commercial and residential stakeholders, major utility relocations were coordinated in advance of the main reconstruction work.

-As the Lead Engineer during construction, A+ Services was responsible for establishing the construction protocol, managing the inspection team, working with the design team, and providing various design modifications to enhance and resolve constructability of numerous work elements.
+As the Lead Engineer during construction, A+ Services was responsible for establishing the construction protocol, managing the inspection team, working with the design team, and providing various design modifications to enhance and resolve the constructability of numerous work elements.
 This effort also included performing constructability reviews, conducting value engineering and workshops to identify ways to reduce the overall project costs, and evaluating specific elements of the design to reduce estimated impacts on the public and construction schedule.
 With the utility (public and private) relocations, A+ Services was actively engaged in conflict resolutions, addressing design RFIs, and coordinating with the adjacent property owners and tenants.

 Roadway, Intersection + Drainage Improvements - Harris County, TX